Handrail Materials, DIY Porch And Deck Handrail Assemblies, and Code Requirements

 Many hand rail systems, some pre-assembled, are designed to ensure these requirements are met.

-Choosing the right system can make building your porch hand rails easy.
+Choosing the right system can make building your porch hand rails easy and save you money as well.

 It is imperative you check with your local building codes department to obtain the specific requirements for hand rails in your community before you build.